 Clare Crombie

-I was born and grew up in Oxford.
-I started out my working life as a cellist in a ballet orchestra in Holland, after four years at the Royal Academy of Music.
-The deep experience in listening, practising, hearing and being heard that is involved in extensive classical music training has never left me, even though since my 40s I no longer actually play an instrument. (but recently I did buy a treble recorder…) and I love to sing, when the opportunity arises.
+I live now in Oxford, where I grew up.
+I initially trained at the Royal Academy of Music and started out my working life as a cellist.
+Classical music training involves a deep experience of listening, practising, hearing and being heard that has never left me, even though since my 40s I no longer actually play an instrument. (but recently I did buy a treble recorder…).
+I love to sing, when the opportunity arises.
+When I am constellating, I never stop listening.